 “I do not approve, but I must not pretend to misunderstand” – Eamon de Valera

 At around midday of 22 June 1922, Field-Marshall Sir Henry Wilson unveiled a war memorial at Liverpool Street Station.
-He made a speech, quoted some relevant Kipling poetry and soon after returned by taxi to his home at 36 Eaton Place in Knightsbridge.
+He made a speech, quoted some relevant Kipling poetry and returned soon after by taxi to his home at 36 Eaton Place in Knightsbridge.
 Two 24 year old men, Reginald Dunne and Joseph O’Sullivan, were surreptitiously waiting for his arrival.
-They watched while Wilson paid for his taxi before running up to him and killing him in cold blood on the footsteps leading up to his front door.
+They watched while Wilson paid for his taxi before running up to him killing him in cold blood and on the footsteps leading up to his front door.
 In Dunne’s words:

 “I fired three shots rapidly, the last one from the hip, as I took a step forward.
 Wilson was now uttering short cries and in a doubled up position staggered towards the edge of the pavement.
 At this point Joe fired once again and the last I saw of him he (Wilson) had collapsed”.

 The Field Marshall had half withdrawn his sword in a futile effort to protect himself but after being shot seven times he fell face first on to the pavement with blood running profusely from his body and mouth.
 Dunne and O’Sullivan started to run away but O’Sullivan had been seriously wounded at Ypres during WW1 (both men had fought for the British) and his wooden leg severely hindered their escape.
 Dunne and O’Sullivan both attempted to shoot their way out of trouble and shot and injured two policemen and a civilian in the process.
 They were soon surrounded by an angry and hostile crowd, however, and the two men were quickly arrested.
 Ironically they had to be protected by the police from a mob who wanted instant revenge for Wilson’s death.